Moha (footballer, born 1997)

-Mohamed Ezzarfani (born 15 November 1997), commonly known as Moha, is a Moroccan footballer who plays as a left winger for Spanish club CE Sabadell FC.
+Mohamed Ezzarfani (born 15 November 1997), commonly known as Moha, is a Moroccan footballer who plays as a left winger for Manresa.

 Club career

 Born in Nador but raised in Martorell, Barcelona, Catalonia, Moha represented CF Martorell, FP Hermes and CF Damm as a youth.
 On 28 July 2016, after finishing his formation, he joined Segunda División B side CF Badalona.